LorenzoNajt/LorenzoNajt.github.io/README.md

 ### Other quotes for indoctrination into my belief system / assorted attempts at character signalling:

-"But, orderly to end where I begun/
+"But, orderly to end where I begun

-Our wills and fates do so contrary run/
+Our wills and fates do so contrary run

 That our devices still are overthrown;

 Our thoughts are ours, their ends none of our own."